 The fixed-channel Redifon R499.

-Designed as a very high quality general purpose receiver for commercial and military applications, the RF-505A (NATO R.5075/GRR) is a dual conversion receiver well suited to monitoring applications.
-I used to own this radio around 2003 - 2008, and it has recently returned to the collection.
+Designed as a very high quality general purpose receiver for commercial and military applications, the Harris RF-505A (NATO R.5075/GRR) is a dual conversion receiver well suited to monitoring applications.
+They were used by the NZ military (mine came from the Air Force) and by the NZ Post Office as link receivers around the Pacific.
+I previously owned this radio around 2003 - 2008, and it returned to the collection in 2014.

-The frequency range is specified as 1.6 to 30 MHz (which is the range of the preselector), but with the preselector off, the receiver will operate down to below 100 kHz with reduced gain (typically 10dB down on 1.6 MHz).
-The first IF is 156 MHz, the second 500 kHz.
+The frequency range is specified as 1.6 to 30 MHz (which is the range of the preselector), but with the preselector off, the receiver will operate down to below 100 kHz with reduced gain (sensitivity is 2 uV at 100 kHz).
+The first IF is 156 MHz, the second 500 kHz, using Collins mechanical filters.
 The first mixer is a diode ring mixer, and there is no RF amplifier apart from a 2N5179 in the optional preselector.
+Despite this the receiver achieves a sensitivity of 0.25 uV.
 The second mixer is a dual gate FET.
 The receiver dynamic range is more than 125 dB.

 The receiver is capable of ISB operation, so has two independent IF amplifiers, detectors and audio stages.
 There are USB and LSB mechanical filters, one in each of the IFs, while one IF also has a 10kHz AM filter, the other a 500 Hz CW filter (mine is missing this option).
 While there is only one speaker amplifier, selectable between IF channels, there are two independent line-level audio outputs and two internally lit 'S' meters!